superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 # Beyond Storage 3 - Everything Is Your Inventory

-If you can do it using items in your inventory, you can now also do it by PULLING from items in nearby storage crates, vehicles, drones, workstations, collectors, etc.
+Consume/Use: If you can do it using items in your backpack, then you can now also do it by including items in nearby storage crates, vehicles, drones, workstations, collectors, etc.

-In addition, you can easily PUSH from any of those sources to nearby crates, for excellent inventory management.
+Organise: In addition, you can easily Push and Pull to and from any of those sources to nearby crates, for excellent inventory management.

 This version is for 7 Days to Die v3, which is why the mod is called 'Beyond Storage 3'.